 During my brief stay there were two monk seals that stopped to sunbathe on the beach over for three days.
 Around the clock volunteers from the Kaua‘i Monk Seal Watch Program stood nearby and answered questions about the seals to people who walked by.

 I was proud to take part in this effort one morning.
 I was doing my morning beach walk and one of the volunteers asked me to look for more seals as I sat on my chair reading.
 They expected to see more seals and if I saw one to call the volunteers and they would come right over.

 Another example of Aloha ‘aina was during the Na Pali Coast boat tour.
 Food and drinks were served and I left a napkin sitting on the chair next to me.
 A young woman on the boat crew told me in a stern but not unfriendly way that I should put the napkin away, otherwise it would blow into the ocean.
 This little exchange about protecting the natural environment — even out at sea, reminded me of the boat tours I take in Phuket, Thailand.
 On that tour, we were wondering where to put some food we could not finish because the garbage cans were full.
 A boat operator took our plates and hurled them overboard into the pristine water of Andaman Sea.
 “The fish will eat them,” he said.
 I wonder what kind of reaction he would get if he had done that in Kaua‘i?

-All in all, I had a good time at the wedding and I enjoyed Kaua‘i, especially visiting my old friend Tom.
+All in all, I had a good time at the wedding and I enjoyed Kaua‘i.
 At the same time I would hesitate to go back if only because of the cost and distance of flying when there are very beautiful warm weather and beaches on the continent in Florida and California.